David J. Dorsett

-David John "Jack" Dorsett (born 8 October 1956) is a corporate vice president for cyber and C4 at Northrop Grumman, and a retired vice admiral of the U.S. Navy.
+David John "Jack" Dorsett (born 8 October 1956) is a corporate vice president at Northrop Grumman, and a retired vice admiral of the U.S. Navy.
 He was the first Deputy Chief of Naval Operations for Information Dominance and 63rd Director of Naval Intelligence.
 He served as the Director of Intelligence, Joint Chiefs of Staff from 2005 to 2008 prior to assuming his position on the Chief of Naval Operations staff.

 Early life and education

 Dorsett was born in Roanoke Rapids, North Carolina, and raised in Virginia.
 He graduated from Jacksonville University (Florida) in 1978, receiving a bachelor's degree in political science.
 He was also the 2008 Distinguished Alumni for Jacksonville University.

 Jack Dorsett is a naval intelligence officer, joint specialty officer, a specialist in Joint and Strategic Intelligence, and a qualified surface warfare officer.
 He possesses significant experience in National Security Affairs (Europe, Middle East, Asia) and in Strategic Planning.
 He graduated with distinction from the U.S. Naval War College and Armed Forces Staff College, and was awarded a master's degree from the Defense Intelligence College.
 He has also attended executive business programs at Babson College and the University of North Carolina's Kenan-Flagler Business School.